forjoa/next-auth/README.md

-# Understandign JWT Authentication in Next.js
+# Understanding JWT Authentication in Next.js

 For this little project, we are using `jose` library.